NLC Alumni, Chris Montgomery-HewettPosted on Aug 14, 2019

 Chris grew up near Wapella, Saskatchewan.
 She credits growing up on a cattle farm for developing her inclination for understanding how machines work.
-Her mechanical inclination led her to work with heavy equipment and, ultimately, to finding her passion in the welding trade.
+Her mechanical inclination led her to working with heavy equipment and, ultimately, to finding her passion in the welding trade.

 Chris learned to study independently early on in life.
 At the age of 14, she left home to join the international alpine skiing circuit.
 She completed grades 11 and 12 through correspondence, as the training and racing regime did not allow her to attend a traditional high school.

 With opportunities abounding to the west in Alberta, she moved to Slave Lake in 1999 to work at Exact Pipelining running heavy equipment and working as a general labourer.
 In 2000, Chris left Slave Lake to attend the University of Manitoba, where she completed the first year of a degree.
 In the summer of 2001, she returned to Slave Lake for a summer job at Exact Pipelining.
 She opted not to return to university in the fall, because of an excellent employment opportunity.

 Chris’ work provided her with an exposure to multiple trades, and she found she had a keen interest in welding.
 She enrolled in the First Period of Welding apprenticeship at Northern Lakes College in 2006, completing all three Periods in short order.
 She obtained her welding journeyman ticket in 2008.

 Chris ran her own welding company for four years, specializing in B-Pressure and CWB welding for pipelines and industrial facilities.
 During her years running her welding company, she also worked towards the completion of her university degree through online learning, with the idea of becoming a high school shop teacher.
 She completed her Bachelor of Arts in 2011.